 If you’re looking for things to do at Airlie Beach with kids who love to have a swim or even just want free things to do in Airlie Beach, the lagoon should be your first stop.

 One of the most well-known attractions in Airlie beach, the lagoon is about 200 metres long and 50 metres wide, so there is tons of space for kids to splash around.
-The lagoon not only gives families the chance to have cool off but also the option to swim year round, even during FNQs stinger season.
+The lagoon not only gives families the chance to have a cool off but also the option to swim year round, even during FNQs stinger season.

 The surrounding area is landscaped with a bridge and beautiful grassy shaded areas to lay and relax or enjoy a picnic with the family.
-Little ones in particular will love the man-made beach and shallow water, so it’s a real treat for the whole family and one of the Airlie Beach activities for families of all ages.
+Little ones in particular will love the man-made beach and shallow water, so it’s a real treat for the whole family and one of the free Airlie Beach activities for families of all ages.

 As far as Airlie Beach attractions go, this is a great way just to unwind and relax while still having something to keep the kids entertained.
 Proof that things to do in Airlie beach for free don’t have to be boring.